Using Python

 see mpi4py for CPU or mpi4py for GPU.

-You can list the Miniconda modules by running module avail python
+You can list the Miniconda modules by running module avail python on a

 login node.
-Those module versions that have the gpu
+Those module versions that have the gpu suffix are

 suitable for use on the Cirrus GPU nodes.
 There are also

-- simply run module help <module name>
+and pytorch - simply run module help <module name> for further info.

 The Miniconda modules support Python-based parallel codes, i.e., each

-module provides a suite of packages pertinent to parallel
+such python module provides a suite of packages pertinent to parallel

-processing and numerical analysis such as dask
+processing and numerical analysis such as dask, ipyparallel,

 All the packages provided by a module can be obtained by running